flhofer/I4S_LoRaWanNode/README.md

 ## Usage

 The latest test software has been boiled down to a simple (non-interactive) menu.
 Once booted, the prompt `Select test:` asks for user input on the test to be executed.
+It does not parse carriage return or new line inputs and does not wait for input.
+This means the commands and corresponding values must be sent character by character within the serial's read timeout.
+For example, `m0` to set to mode 0, must be sent in one go with `0` sent within one serial timeout delay after `m`.

+The menu consists of generic commands, while specific commands depend on the chosen mode.
+Thus, before selecting those, we must select mode first.

 Generic Commands are
 ```
-'m' : test mode of the node, between 0 and 4, 0 is off (See modes)
+'m' : test mode of the node, between 0 and 4.
+Default 0 is off (See modes)
 'R' : run the test
 'S' : stop test execution
 'T' : print microcontroller type
 'I' : print modem identification number, =EUI
-'p' : set power index for tests accompanied by a digit number
+'p' : set power index for tests accompanied by a digit number, [0..5], default 0.
-'l' : random data length to send, 0-242/255, depending on mode
+'l' : random data length to send, 0-242/255, depending on mode.
+Default 1.
-'r' : number of times to repeat a test
+'r' : number of times to repeat a test, [0 to 100].
+Default 5 repeats.
 ```
 Other commands depend on the selected mode, `m`.

+### Mode 0: Off

+In this mode, the device does nothing.
+Even though it reacts to 'R` run and `S` stop, there will be no output.

+### Mode 1: LoRa Transmissions (Disabled, STUB)
+For mode 1, plain LoRa packets, we start a continuous LoRa packet transmission with no breaks.
+It is intended as a simulation of interference signals.
+However, this mode is not implented for this MCU type.

-For mode 1, plain LoRa packets, the options are the following
+The options are the following:
 ```
 'f' : transmission frequency in 100kHz steps, number between 8630 and 8700.
 Default 8683(0000)Hz.
 'b' : bandwith in kHz, one in [250, 125, 62, 41, 31, 20, 15, 10].
 Default 250kHz.